 The College of Letters and Science and the Sheldon B. Lubar School of Business offer and present jointly the Master of Science (M.S.) in Nonprofit Management and Leadership.
 The program is designed to provide students with the essential theoretical and practical knowledge and skills needed to be successful in managing and leading nonprofit sector organizations.

 The multi-disciplinary Graduate Certificate in Nonprofit Management program is jointly offered by the College of Letters and Science and the School of Business Administration and is the first graduate-level program to be offered by any college or university in the State of Wisconsin that has been specifically designed for the leaders and managers of nonprofit organizations.

 Please note: This certificate program, when pursued on its own and not in conjunction with another graduate degree, is subject to federal gainful employment regulations.
-For more information please visit: http://uwm.edu/financialaid/.
-See also Gainful Employment Certificate Disclosure Information
+For more information please visit: https://uwm.edu/financialaid/apply-for-aid/eligibility/non-degree-students/.
+See also Gainful Employment Certificate Disclosure Information (Print Version)

 Combining the Graduate Certificate with Another Graduate Degree

 Students in degree programs across campus such as urban studies, public administration, business, social welfare, education or the arts, have combined the Graduate Certificate in Nonprofit Management with their degree to further enhance their academic preparation for their particular career goals.
 Contact the Helen Bader Institute at firstname.lastname@example.org for more information.